 Advertising a rate takes a lot of compliance effort.
 A lender must have the rate and annual percentage rate fonts be the same size (Virginia requires the largest font size), must have the scenario to qualify, and the regular disclaimers, compliance requirements, etc. Some companies advertise and then shut down systems which might enable the military mortgage rate shopper the ability to apply.
 The next day, the mortgage company calls the consumer, takes the mortgage loan application, charges for the appraisal, and then suprises the consumer that the rate is no longer available.

 Another method some companies take in providing rates, is to provide a teaser rate whereby one percent of applicants qualify.
 The fine print of a recent lender states, “No loan origination fee”.
-The even smaller fine print then states a 1% origination fee applies,” Andy May, COO, AAFMAA Mortgage Services states, “if you can’t read the fine print without the use of a magnifying glass, chances are that you won’t receive that rate”.
+The even smaller fine print then states a 1% origination fee applies,” Anthony Powell, Vice President of Operations, AAFMAA Mortgage Services states, “if you can’t read the fine print without the use of a magnifying glass, chances are that you won’t receive that rate”.
 The CFPB (Consumer Financial Protection Bureau) is a good place to look for complaints.

 Some companies wait the consumer out.
 When interest rates fluctuate, a portfolio lender will often times change adjustable rate mortgage rates upward.
 The pipeline of mortgage closings mysteriously slows down and many of the same borrowers that had “rate locked” don’t qualify.